Givingcontrol/dicum/README.md

 # Dicum

-Dicum is a small game for tease and denial lovers, that like to get locked up.
+Dicum is a small game for tease and denial lovers that like to get locked up.

 ![Game Preview](https://github.com/joka-beep/dicum/blob/master/preview/preview-alpha.png)